Pritam-Rakshit/Diffie-Hellman-Key-exchange-algorithm-implementation/README.md

 e.g., DHKE_CLI('127.0.0.1','192.168.1.3',8844)

-  a) Server_ip - IP where the DHKE_SERV.py is running.
+  a) Server_ip - IP where the DHKE_SERV.py is running..
   b) Client_ip - IP from where you want to negotiate a key with the server.
   c) port_no   - Port no at which you have set the server module to run.